-Dalai Lama’s teachings are universal and he sees humanity as one.
-More of us should adopt this point of view as our problems are global in nature, and no nation can solve them alone.
+Dalai Lama’s teachings are universal, and he sees humanity as one.
+More of us should adopt this point of view as our problems are global, and no nation can solve them alone.

 After a bone-crunching 8-hour bus ride from Chandigarh, we finally stepped out into a cold morning.
 What we saw was a beautiful mountain village smothered by mists and a sense of mystery.
 There was Chai for everyone.
 And more than that – there was a willingness to learn and explore.

 As we walked along the path, we caught the first glimpse of the House of Dalai Lama.
-We couldn’t enter it, of course, but we were able to visit the temple nearby.
+We couldn’t enter it, of course, but we could visit the temple nearby.
 It was full of spiritual practitioners and young monks; many of them exiles from Tibet.

 Both books are wonderful as they contain great lessons about dealing with suffering, finding joy in everyday activities, and liberating yourself from negative emotions.
 Below you’ll find some of them, along with quotes, videos, and pictures.

 14 Great Teachings of the Dalai Lama:

 “Every day, think as you wake up, today I am fortunate to be alive, I have a precious human life, I am not going to waste it.
 I am going to use all my energies to develop myself, to expand my heart out to others; to achieve enlightenment for the benefit of all beings.
 I am going to have kind thoughts towards others, I am not going to get angry or think badly about others.
 I am going to benefit others as much as I can.”― Dalai Lama XIV